jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

   :red:`no`        :red:`no`         :red:`no`
   ===============  ================  ============

-* should I reply to a message, if the inputs are
+* should I reply to a message?, if the inputs are

   - is it a group message?
   - is it one on one from a close friend?